SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 # Dog Breed Classification using InceptionV3
-## The test accuracy is 96%, i've tested on a random image of a cocker dog which i found on pinterest, the top 1 result is indeed coker with 0.99 confidence score.
+## The test accuracy is 96%, i've tested on a random image of a cocker dog which i found on pinterest, the top 1 result is indeed cocker with 0.99 confidence score.

 Accuracy: 0.9614